axelerant/testimonials-widget/readme.txt

 For next page links, use `testimonials_widget_next_posts_link` instead of `testimonials_widget_previous_posts_link_text` in above.

+= 36.
+Why should I donate for Testimonials Widget Premium? = The free Testimonials Widget 2.3.0 release update provides several new filters, one of which, `testimonials_widget_content`, is the same that I'm using for incorporating the 'read more' links.

+You and other developers are very welcome to code your own version of [Testimonials Widget Premium](http://typo3vagabond.com/wordpress/testimonials-widget-premium) plugin's caching and 'read more' link capabilities without donating.

+Personally, it was a hard choice making the 'Read more' link feature a premium option.
+I knew that there were going to be people not happy with me for doing so.
+However, I feel that asking for donations are an acceptable request to help pay for the normally free and ongoing support and development like Testimonials Widget's [17 high-level changes](http://plugins.trac.wordpress.org/changeset?reponame=&old=627496%40testimonials-widget&new=628068%40testimonials-widget) to go from version 2.2.9 to 2.3.0.

+Furthermore, if someone can't afford to donate, they can always email me directly, not via the forums, and ask politely for a copy of the premium plugin.
+The support email address is found under the "Support" heading at http://wordpress.org/extend/plugins/testimonials-widget/.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.